Who it’s for

 Ongoing interaction with clinical staff and families/carers are significant in informing the base level of school staff’s understanding of every student’s capabilities, challenges and concerns.
-Collaboration with the facility’s multidisciplinary team will frame the approach to education with daily meetings with all available professionals facilitating observations and insights from all staff involved in the care/education of the patients/students.
+Collaboration with the centre’s multidisciplinary team will frame the approach to education with daily meetings with all available professionals facilitating observations and insights from all staff involved in the care/education of the patients/students.
 These will then inform not just ongoing treatment by clinical staff but the learning experiences provided by the education staff and the interaction with that young person based on an understanding of their current circumstances.
 Full commitment to this multidisciplinary alliance by all staff is a key element in achieving ongoing and lasting progress for young people for whom other treatment strategies have failed.
 In addition, an environment in which people positively interact and engage with each other to create a productive micro-community is one in which young people can observe and learn important social skills as well as feeling the security that is so vital in providing a nurturing atmosphere and restoring hope to those who have become hopeless.

 Knowledge and experience with young people in this cohort from an educational perspective provides the necessary understanding for teaching staff to develop the right environment and learning experiences across individual, small group and larger group activities as student needs require.
 Anticipating behaviour and responding appropriately to unpredictable responses will be aspects of daily functioning for the education team.
 With students likely to experience acute episodes, all staff must be hyper-vigilant for both subtle manifestations of issues like dissociation and for means by which self-harm could be inflicted.
-(Young people who have reached the need to be admitted to the AETF will have levels of trauma that incite them to find methods that those without this kind of suffering would never contemplate and most will have had a number of admissions to acute wards where they can acquire knowledge about self-harm techniques from fellow patients).
+(Young people who have reached the need to be admitted to the AETC will have levels of trauma that incite them to find methods that those without this kind of suffering would never contemplate and most will have had a number of admissions to acute wards where they can acquire knowledge about self-harm techniques from fellow patients).

 So a flexible approach with multiple options for activities, locations, levels of involvement etc. will always underpin the school’s program and operations.
 With up-to-date understanding of each student and the issues affecting them and constant observation with an openness to change will allow teaching staff to provide and support the students through experiences that give them to best opportunity to achieve and progress.

-Young people admitted to the inpatient facility are likely to be highly traumatised and at a crisis point in their lives.
+Young people admitted to the inpatient centre are likely to be highly traumatised and at a crisis point in their lives.
 Their health issues and the effects of those will be so severe that they will have become all-encompassing.
 So strategic management of the curriculum will be the only way to enable a young person to benefit from any kind of education experience.
 The initial stages of each young person’s engagement with the school is like to be sporadic (as they deal with new treatment and clinicians and even the concept of school) so the underlying curriculum content staff will aim to address is likely to be within the Personal and Social Capability area of the Australian Curriculum’s General Capabilities tier.